BUEC500C1/news-analyzer-mhammas/NewsfeedIngestor/README.md

 ## Purpose

-An API for an app user to discover content on the internet (e.g. looking for Super bowl).
+An API to discover content on the internet (e.g. looking for Super bowl).
 It supports searching by keyword.

 ## Implementation Details